Gamilaraay: Rite of initiation

 The rite of passage whereby Gamilaraay youths are inducted by initiation into full membership of the tribe was conducted at a Bora ceremony on a bora site especially prepared for the occasion.
 Tribes ready to participate in such rituals are contacted, and the ceremonies lasted several days.

 The major bora, called Baiame's ground, was cleared on loamy umah soil, roughly 75 ft in diameter, with the scraped earth used to create an embanked ring about 8–9 in high to fence off the sacred space, apart from one opening which led into a thunburran or narrows pathway that ran some 270 yd off to a smaller circle, some 47 ft in diameter, called a goonaba, constructed in a similar fashion, Inside this ring two stumps (warrengahlee) formed from uprooted trees, one a coolabah the other a belar, trimmed and turned upside down so that the roots, decorated with twists of bark, flared out.

 The pathway leading novices from the larger to the smaller circle was adorned with yammunyamun, figures cut into the exposed sapwood of trees along the route, or drawn on the ground.
-On the occasion observed by Mathews, on the right hand side, 90 yd down the track, was a mocked up bowerbird's nest, and 3 yd further on a scarecrow figure with trousers and jacket stuffed with grass, representing a whiteman.
+On the occasion observed by Mathews, on the right hand side, 90 yd down the track, was a mocked up bowerbird's nest, and 3 yd further on a scarecrow figure with trousers and jacket stuffed with grass, representing a white man.
 As the youths passed along this track, the significance of the symbols and their relevance to tribal beliefs was explained.
 Further down the path, a yammunyamun image of a bullock was formed from bark, dirt and the animal's skull.
 At 143 yd, a 9 ft long representation of Baiame and his spouse Gooberangal lay, moulded from the earth, respectively on the right and left of the track.
 Further on, still on the left, was a carved figure of the Emu, apparently crouching, its head pointed towards the large bora.
 To its right, a further 3 yd on, was Goomee, Baiame's fire, a 1 ft high mound with a lit fire on top.
 A further 18 yd on, parallel to the track and on Goomee's side, a codfish was depicted, and after it the Currea, a serpentine creature, and, 15 yd on the other side of the path, two death adders, followed then by a turkey's nest, an earth-stuffed porcupine's skin, and a kangaroo rat's nest.
 At last, there was a carving of a full tribal man on one side of the track, and an aboriginal woman on the other.